RadicalRohit/RadicalRohit/README.md

 ```2013 - 2015``` **MCA Master in Computer Application** From MIT, India

 ```2010 - 2013``` **B.Sc.(CS) Bachelor in Computer Science** From Vivekananda College, MH, India

+## 📚 Books

+1. Don't Make Me Think, Revisited: A Common Sense Approach to Web Usability - Steve Krug, 2013
+2. Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days - Jake Knapp, 2016
+3. The Design of Everyday Things: Revised and Expanded Edition - Don Norman, 2013
+4. The Infographic History of the World - James Ball and Valentina D'Efilippo
+5. Knowledge Is Beautiful: Impossible Ideas, Invisible Patterns, Hidden Connections--Visualized